codiga/doc.codiga.io/docs/api.md

 ## Querying the API with third-party libraries

-GraphQL has a rich eco-system with [multiple clients written in different languages](https://graphql.org/code/#graphql-clients).
+GraphQL has a rich ecosystem with [multiple clients written in different languages](https://graphql.org/code/#graphql-clients).
 We show the use of such libraries for two languages: Python and Javascript.

 ### Python

 There is a simple query example using the [sgqlc](https://github.com/profusion/sgqlc) client for Python.
-In the following code snippet, we authenticate using the couple of access and secret keys and print the username.
+In the following code snippet, we authenticate using a couple of access and secret keys and print the username.

 ```python